BeitxuelaWEB/filmcity/README.md

 # Add movie

-Adds a new movie to the movies repository
+Adds a new movie to the movies repository.
 Request POST http://localhost:8080/movies